Marley-C-Robinson-99/Classification-Project/README.md

 customer_id | customer id number                       | object

 ## Hypotheses:
-    - Month-to-month customers with fiber internet are more likely to churn than overall customers
-    - Month-to-month customers monthly tenure is lower than average and significantly contributes to churn rate
-        - at what point does tenure correlate to churn?
+>   - $H_{i}$: Customers with Fiber Internet on the month-to-month contract churn much more frequently due to high monthly charges and tend to have lower monthly tenure

 ## Plan: